beyzanc/cornerstech-case/README.md

 ```
 dotnet run
 ```
-5. Navigate to https://localhost:5001 to view the application.
-To test admin and partner users, you can use the following name-password combinations:
+5. To test admin and partner users, you can use the following name-password combinations:

 | Role | Username | Password |
 |--------|-------|----------|